mrkkrp/markkarpov.com/megaparsec/fun-with-the-recovery-feature.md

 prog = between scn eof (sepEndBy equation scn)
 ```

-Note that we need to consume leading white-space in `prog` manually, as
+Note that we need to consume leading white-space in `prog` explicitly.
+Try
-described above.
-Try the `prog` parser—it's a complete solution that can
+the `prog` parser—it's a complete solution that can parse language we
-parse language we described in the beginning.
-Parsing “end of file” `eof`
+described in the beginning.
+Parsing “end of file” `eof` explicitly makes the
-explicitly makes the parser consume all input and fail loudly if it cannot
+parser consume all input and fail loudly if it cannot do it, otherwise it
-do it, otherwise it would just stop on the first problematic token and
+would just stop on the first problematic token and return what it has parsed
-return what it has parsed so far.
+so far.

 ## Making use of the recovery feature